-1.2.8 VARIANCE EXPLANATIONS BETWEEN CURRENT, BUDGET AND PRIOR YEAR FIGURES
+1.2.7 VARIANCE EXPLANATIONS BETWEEN CURRENT, BUDGET AND PRIOR YEAR FIGURES

 Agencies are to include concise explanations of major variances between the current, budget and prior year for material amounts in the financial statements.
 Variance explanations included in each individual note are between current and prior year actuals.
 Variance explanations between actual and budget figures are generally contained in the Budgetary Reporting Note.
 Variance explanations included in the notes form part of the audited financial statements.
 Variance explanations should identify the reason for the variance and must be able to be independently verified.
 As far as practicable, variance explanations should be written in plain English.
-The explanations are in addition to the Management Discussion and Analysis, which tends to be more strategic in nature.